eliascccc/LocalRPA-Orchestrator/README.md

 * Require infrastructure, setup, and licensing
 * Are designed for large-scale, multi-bot environments

+This project intentionally avoids that scope and runs on a single machine with simple file- and DB-based state

 ---

 #### Why not use a workflow orchestrator?